 The trailblazing architect and designer, Charles Rennie Mackintosh, is the subject of a second mural at the Clutha Bar.
-The design by Rogue-one and Art Pistol Projects was commissioned by the new Radisson RED hotel to mark the 150th anniversary of Mackintosh's birth.
+The design by Rogue-one and Art Pistol was commissioned by the new Radisson RED Hotel to mark the 150th anniversary of Mackintosh's birth in 2018.
 The stunning design depicts the Glaswegian icon and his distinctive art deco and rose motif style.